-Students who miss school due to a medical appointment may be excused for the absence if a note from the medical personnel is turned in when the student returns to school.
-Parents of students with chronic health conditions that struggle with attending school regularly are encouraged to speak with the school nurse to discuss having a Chronic Health Care Plan on file at their child's school.

-Students who are often picked up early or arrive to school late because of medical appointments miss valuable instructional time.
-Minimize early pick-ups and late drop offs and maintain communication with the school.
+Students who miss school due to a medical appointment may be excused for the absence if a note from Schedule Medical the medical personnel is turned in when the student returns to school Parthe medical personnel is turned in when the student returns to school.
+Parents of students with chronic health conditions who struggle with attending school regularly are encouraged to speak with the school nurse to discuss having a Chronic Health Plan on file at their child's school.
+Students who are often picked up early or arrive at school late because of medical appointments miss valuable instructional time.
+Minimize early pick-ups and late drop-offs and maintain communication with the school.

-Schedule Medical Appointments:
+Appointments:

-- ✓ Before school if on a late stagger
+- Before school if on a late stagger

-- ✓ After school ends
+- After school ends

-- ✓ During the afternoon on early release days
+- √ During the afternoon on early release days

-- ✓ On holidays (if possible)
+- √ On holidays (if possible)

-- ✓ On teacher workdays
+- On teacher workdays

 - During scheduled school breaks